Getting Started with SAP Commerce Cloud Project Spartacus

-Although Spartacus is decoupled from SAP Commerce Cloud, it is designed to work with SAP Commerce Cloud platform only.
+Although Spartacus is decoupled from SAP Commerce Cloud, it is designed to work with the SAP Commerce Cloud platform only.
 Spartacus relies on SAP Commerce Cloud APIs and CMS content to function.
 It is 100% API-driven and is intended to be run in a headless fashion.
 You are free to extend the libraries that come with Spartacus to include your own customizations.
-Your Spartacus implementation can also be extended through Cloud Platform Extension Factory.
+Your Spartacus implementation can also be extended through SAP Extension Suite.
 Because Spartacus is decoupled from the SAP Commerce Cloud platform, you can choose to separate your front-end and back-end development, even potentially having separate deployment/release cycles.
 Your Spartacus storefront(s) can also be scaled separately from the SAP Commerce Cloud platform.
 The only time you may need to align releases is in the case where an API becomes available in SAP Commerce Cloud for Spartacus to use.
 For example the 2.0 release of Spartacus has some features that are only activated by leveraging the APIs released in SAP Commerce core 2005.

 SAP Commerce Cloud Accelerators